stefano-meschiari/dictr/README.md

 -   Keys are unique and cannot be repeated.
 -   Keys are never partially matched (a key named `test` will not match with `t` or `te`).
--   Printing of dicts is more compact.
+-   Printing of dicts is more compact and will use indentation to represent nested dictionaries.
 -   A dict can have default values for non-existing keys.
--   Dicts can contain NULL values.
+-   Dicts can contain NULL values and empty string keys.

 Unlike other packages, `dict`s are regular value types that use lists under the hood.